bitegarden/bitegarden.github.io/_posts/2019-11-27-sonarqube-plugins-our-motivation-and-goals_en.md

 better software.

 But the software development lifecycle involves other roles too, not only developers.
-We want to give SonarQube™ all the reporting features that are missing and are demanded by project managers, product owners and as much people as we can.
+We want to give SonarQube™ all the reporting features that are missing and are asked for by project managers, product owners and as much people as we can.
 And that's basically what we do: **we create plugins for SonarQube™ tailored to the needs of each specific team.**

 ## SonarQube™ plugins

 Two great examples of the motivation behind bitegarden are SQALE and Overview Report plugins.

-* [SQALE plugin for SonarQube™](https://www.bitegarden.com/sonarqube-sqale) brings back a software quality model that used to be present on SonarQube™ previous versions.
+\- [SQALE plugin for SonarQube™](https://www.bitegarden.com/sonarqube-sqale) brings back a software quality model that used to be present on SonarQube™ previous versions.
-The SQALE method is focused on Technical Debt management and it's compliant to ISO 25000, so not only our plugin fits the needs of those who are missing SQALE on SonarQube™, but of those who are looking for a specific, certified and effective methodology to improve software quality. **SQALE Plugin for SonarQube™ is listed as an official SQALE tool to manage your technical debt**.
+The SQALE method is focused on Technical Debt management and it's compliant to ISO 25000, so not only our plugin fits the needs of those who are missing SQALE on SonarQube™, but of those who are looking for a specific, certified and effective methodology to improve software quality. **SQALE Plugin for SonarQube™ is [listed](http://www.sqale.org/tools) as an official SQALE tool to manage your technical debt**.

-* [Overview Report Plugin for SonarQube™](https://www.bitegarden.com/sonarqube-overview) responds to one of the most asked functionalities: gather sonarqube projects together creating one or more portfolios for a better evaluation of overall quality of software within an organisation.
+\- [Overview Report Plugin for SonarQube™](https://www.bitegarden.com/sonarqube-overview) responds to one of the most asked functionalities: gather sonarqube projects together creating one or more portfolios for a better evaluation of overall quality of software within an organisation.